mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 Our continuous integration setup included unit testing, linting, and data monitoring.
 We tested with multiple operating systems, Python versions, and PyTorch versions.
-We also made use of caching. [https://github.com/mmmmaja/starfishDetection/actions/runs/12907978581](Check pre-commit example action workflow) shows one of our GitHub actions workflows.
+We also made use of caching.
+[Check pre-commit example action workflow](https://github.com/mmmmaja/starfishDetection/actions/runs/12907978581) shows one of our GitHub actions workflows.
+Pre-commits explained earlier help keep the code base clean and readable.

+Furthermore, we had a dependabot that helps automate dependency updates in our project.
+It scans the project’s dependency manifest files (e.g., requirements.txt, package.json, or pyproject.toml) and checks for new versions of libraries or dependencies.
+Dependabot then creates pull requests with updates, allowing us to review and merge them.

 ## Running code and tracking experiments